AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integrating-with-adobe-analytics.md

 * An Adobe Analytics configuration enables AEM to authenticate with Adobe Analytics.
 * A framework identifies the data that is sent to your Adobe Analytics report suite.

-The data includes page and user data; for example:
+The data includes page and user data, for example:

 * data that AEM components collect
 * link clicks